morey-tech/argocd-example-apps/2022-11-webinar.md

 1. In the top menu, click "APP DETAILS".
 2. In the top right, click "EDIT".
 3. Update the "TARGET REVISION" to the branch created after fokring the repo.
-4. In the top left, click "SAVE".
+4. In the top right, click "SAVE".
 5. In the top right of the App Details pane, click the X to close it.
 6. The CURRENT SYNC STATUS will show "OutOfSync" indicating that it is out-of-sync.
     1. The Application and Application resources will show a yellow circle with a white arrow.

-We are using the `targetRevision` of the Parent Application as a Helm parameter, to set the targetRevision of the child Applications (rendered by the Helm chart).
-When the targetRevision is changed on the parent Application, it will template the Helm chart with the new value.
-The child Applications will become out-of-sync due to the new targetRevision.
 - You can see the diff by going to the top left corner and clicking "APP DIFF".
   ```diff
         path: helm-guestbook